-- · changes in client volume; - · loss of or reduced demand by existing clients; - the availability and price of quality media; - · consolidation of media sources; - · changes in search engine algorithms that affect our and our publishers' websites; and - · regulatory and legislative changes.
+- changes in client volume; - loss of or reduced demand by existing clients; - the availability and price of quality media; - consolidation of media sources; - changes in Internet search engine algorithms that affect our owned and operated and our third-party publishers' websites; and - regulatory and legislative changes.

-As a result of changes in our business model, increased investments, increased expenditures for certain businesses, products, services, and technologies, we anticipate fluctuations in our Adjusted EBITDA margin.
+As a result of changes in our business model, increased investments, increased expenditures for certain businesses, products, services, and technologies, we anticipate fluctuations in our adjusted EBITDA margin.

 We have invested and expect to continue to invest in new businesses, products, markets, services and technologies, including more expensive forms of media.
-For example, we expended significant resources in developing new products and technologies and made strategic outlays in, among other things, partnerships, which in the short term will have the effect of reducing our Adjusted EBITDA margin.
+For example, we expended significant resources in developing new products and technologies and made strategic outlays in, among other things, partnerships, which in the short term may have the effect of reducing our adjusted EBITDA margin.
 If we are unsuccessful in our monetization efforts with respect to new products and investments, we may fail to engage and retain users and clients.
 We may have insufficient revenue to fully offset liabilities and expenses in connection with these investments and may experience inadequate, unpredictable return of capital on our investments.
-As a result of these investments, we expect fluctuations in our Adjusted EBITDA margin.
+As a result of these investments, we expect fluctuations in our adjusted EBITDA margin.